fatesnz/Nomad-CentOS7-Cluster/README.md

 To control how many machines to spin up, edit the `for loop` indices:

+#This spins up 3 machines number 1,2, and 3
 *(1..3)*.each do |i|
   config.vm.define "nomad-a-#{i}" do |n|
     if i == 1